 Payment Costs in Shopify

 Shopify has its own Shopify Payments gateway, but there are several other options available to you.
 The company supports payments from hundreds of different processors, including Amazon Pay, Katapult, Skrill, Stripe, DigiPay, Coinbase, Braintree, and Bread.
-Here’s a look at some of the many payment processors that they support:

 It’s important to note that Shopify charges 2.9% + 30 cents for each transaction through Shopify Payments.
 For all other gateways, the company charges a 2% fee on each transaction, along with any fee paid to the processor.

-4. Cost of Add-Ons
+3. Cost of Add-Ons

 Costs of WooCommerce Add-Ons

-Some plugins are free, while others cost money.
+Some WordPress plugins are free, while others cost money.
 Prices for enterprise level plugins can go as high as $299, though most paid plugins start from around $19.

 If you want custom features, you can expect to pay anywhere between $400-$8,000.